pcleckler/HTML.mjs/README.md

 # HTML.mjs
-A repository of HTML-specific JavaScript functions in module form.
+A repository of HTML-specific client-side JavaScript functions in module form.